NightMareStories/Cart_of_Watches/README.md

 ### The "scss" folder contains styles written in the "SCSS" preprocessor: "fonts.scss" - contains fonts for connection; "vars.scss" - contains variables for convenience; "main.scss" - contains the main styles of the application; "style.scss" - contains a mixin for connecting fonts and imports of all other files.

 &nbsp;
-### There are two files in the "components" folder: "generalHeader.scss" - styles for the main page header; "generalFooter.scss" - styles for the main page footer.
+### There are two files in the "components" folder: "Header.scss" - styles for the main page header; "Footer.scss" - styles for the main page footer.
 These components are present in all my applications for a common header and footer, and are not part of the application.

 &nbsp;
 ### The "production" version of the project differs from the "development" version in a simple architecture.
 All "js" files are located in the "js" folder, and the "scss" folder is replaced by the "css" folder with already assembled and ready-made styles.